Efficient Clustering for Stretched Mixtures: Landscape and Optimality: Problem setup

-The function $f$ is not convex as it has two isolated minima at $\pm 1$.
-Hence the loss function in (\ref{eqn-cure}) is non-convex in general.
-The next two sections are devoted to finding a good approximate solution efficiently, taking advantage of statistical assumptions (Model \ref{model:1}) and recent advancements in non-convex optimization \citep{jin2017escape}.
+Here $b>a>1$ are constants to be determined later. $f$ is clearly not convex, and neither is the loss function in (\ref{eqn-cure}).
+Yet we can find a good approximate solution efficiently by taking advantage of statistical assumptions and recent advancements in non-convex optimization \citep{jin2017escape}.

-To demonstrate the efficacy of \textsc{CURE}, we compare it with PCA on a real dataset.
-We randomly select 1000 T-shirts/tops and 1000 pullovers from the Fashion-MNIST dataset \citep{XRV17}, each of which is a $28\times 28$ grayscale image represented by a vector in $[0,1]^{28 \times 28}$.
-The goal is clustering, i.e. learning from those 2000 unlabeled images to predict their class labels.
-The inputs for \textsc{CURE} and PCA are raw images and their pixel-wise centered versions, respectively.
-Both methods learn linear mappings to embed the images into $\RR$.
-Figure~\ref{fig:MNIST} shows that \textsc{CURE} yields two separated clusters around $\pm 1$ corresponding to the two classes, whereas PCA fails catastrophically.
-Their misclassification rates are $4.7\%$ and $39.8\%$.
-A 2-dimensional visualization of the dataset using PCA (Figure \ref{fig:shape}) shows two stretched clusters, which answers for the failure of PCA.